 This website helps parents of children with special educational needs and/or disabilities living in England to get the right educational provision for their child or young person.

-We provide information on how to argue your case and if necessary appeal against decisions made by Local Authorities.
+We provide information, support and inspiration to help you argue your case and if necessary appeal against decisions made by Local Authorities.

 The website is relevant to children and young persons up to the age of 25.
-Young persons aged 16 and over can use the website and if necessary make an appeal themselves.
+People aged 16 and over can use the website and if necessary make an appeal themselves.